 How much credit is assigned will vary by student.
 Military credit is often vocational in nature and will not replace academic credit.
 Veterans will need to attend a 2-year or 4-year college prior to CSUMB to meet all transfer admission requirements.

 In addition to admissions support, CSUMB has a Veteran Student Services Office and Veterans Resource Center that act as a liaison for all Veteran and Military connected students.
-For assistance with the G.I.
-Bill and State Benefit program information, please feel free to contact CSUMB Veteran Services directly.
+For assistance with VA benefits and State Benefit program information, please feel free to contact CSUMB Veteran Services directly.